Student Learning and Teaching Exchange

 The membership comprises of students and key members of the Business School administrative and academic staff.
-Ideally the 20 students members are a mix of genders, international & local students and programs.
+Ideally the student members are a mix of gender, international & local students and programs.

 As students complete their studies and leave the university vacancies arise and calls for new members are made each year around March.